leanprover/fp-lean/functional-programming-lean/src/dependent-types/universe-pattern.md

-Because `Finite.all` and `Finite.functions` call each other, they must be defined in a `mutual` block.
+Because `Finite.enumerate` and `Finite.functions` call each other, they must be defined in a `mutual` block.
-In other words, right before the definition of `Finite.all` is the `mutual` keyword:
+In other words, right before the definition of `Finite.enumerate` is the `mutual` keyword:
 ```lean
 {{#include ../../../examples/Examples/DependentTypes/Finite.lean:MutualStart}}
 ```